Texas, Arkansas governors declare disasters after deadly tornadoes

 to hospitals with injuries and several more arrived on their own.

-Flash flood watches were in effect for large parts of Texas and Oklahoma.
+More harsh weather was on tap for on Monday with flash flood watches in large parts of Texas and Oklahoma.
 A severe thunderstorm watch extended from Kentucky to New York state, the National Weather Service said.

 (Reporting and writing by Jon Herskovitz in Austin; Additional reporting by the Washington Bureau; Editing by Doina Chiacu and Eric Walsh)